-You may also consider other proven alternatives to spanking depending on the child’s age.
-Some of these alternatives including redirection (infants, early toddlers), timeout (early toddlers, Kindergarten to school-age), withdrawal of privileges, or reasoning (school-age to adolescents).
+You may also consider other proven alternatives to spanking, depending on the child’s age.
+Some of these alternatives include redirection (infants, early toddlers), timeout (early toddlers, Kindergarten to school-age), withdrawal of privileges, or reasoning (school-age to adolescents).
 While I understand the above may be a bit vague, the “right way” to discipline your child is known no better than by the parents.
-The key is having the right intention and motivation as described in this section and referenced article.
+The key is having the right intention and motivation, as described in this section and referenced article.

-In summary, “spare the rod, spoil the child” is Biblically supported through means of effective discipline, but is not directly quoted in scripture.
-Though the phrase is actually found in a satirical article, there are scriptures that support that discipline is an exercise of love.
-Discipline is a vital piece of our emotional and social development, and when used with the proper intention, helps children prosper in life.
+In summary, “spare the rod, spoil the child” is Biblically supported through means of effective discipline but is not directly quoted in scripture.
+Though the phrase is actually found in a satirical article, some scriptures support that discipline is an exercise of love.
+Discipline is a vital piece of our emotional and social development, and when used with the proper intention, it helps children prosper in life.
 Effective discipline is a result of a healthy home environment where children feel safe and share mutual respect.